silenuszhi/fpgaEx3/README.md

 You will go through asic flow in this lab, clone the repo and follow the pdf.

-`All required file is include in the repo`
+`All required files are include in the repo`

 `Please do not click any link in the pdf`